ayanray/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi 👋!
-My name is Ayan and I've been a Computer Scientist and Manager for several years.
+My name is Ayan and I'm a Computer Scientist and Engineering Manager.
 Feel free to use my social links to find out more about me.
 Thanks!